CDarklock/CDarklock/README.md

 and spiders annoy me, so I replaced them with farts and burps.
 This amuses me to no end, because I am nine.

+Warduin: I thought it would be funny if the Warden's sonic boom attack was the Skyrim fus-ro-dah shout, so I shamelessly stole the sounds out of the Skyrim data files and converted them.

 STRUCTURES

 Hut: it's the little hut I always build.
 It's dumb.
 I just put